Ted Lasso

 Ted Lasso (/ˈlæsoʊ/ LASS-oh) is an American sports comedy-drama television series developed by Jason Sudeikis, Bill Lawrence, Brendan Hunt, and Joe Kelly.
-It is based on a character Sudeikis portrayed in a series of promotional media for NBC Sports' coverage of England's soccer Premier League.
-The show follows Ted Lasso, an American college football coach who is hired to coach an English soccer team whose owner secretly hopes his inexperience will lead it to failure; instead, Lasso's folksy, optimistic leadership proves unexpectedly successful.
-The first season of 10 episodes premiered on Apple TV+ on August 14, 2020, with the first three episodes releasing immediately.
-A second season of 12 episodes followed on July 23, 2021, with the third season released on March 15, 2023.
-It was announced in March 2025 that the series had been renewed for a fourth season.
+It is based on a character Sudeikis portrayed in a series of promotional media for NBC Sports' coverage of England's football Premier League.
+The show follows Ted Lasso, an American college football coach who is hired to coach an English football team, A.F.C.
+Richmond, whose owner secretly hopes his inexperience will lead it to failure; instead, Lasso's folksy, optimistic leadership proves unexpectedly successful.
+The first season of ten episodes premiered on Apple TV+ on August 14, 2020, with the first three episodes releasing immediately.
+A second season of twelve episodes followed on July 23, 2021, with the third season released on March 15, 2023, which was intended to be the final season.
+It was announced in March 2025 that the series had been renewed for a fourth season, which premiered on August 5, 2026.

 The series has received critical acclaim, with particular praise for its performances (notably Sudeikis, Hannah Waddingham, Phil Dunster, Brett Goldstein, Nick Mohammed, and Juno Temple), humor, writing, themes, and uplifting tone.
 Among other accolades, its first season was nominated for 20 Primetime Emmy Awards, becoming the most nominated first-season comedy in Emmy history.
 Sudeikis, Waddingham, and Goldstein won for their performances, and the series won the 2021 Primetime Emmy Award for Outstanding Comedy Series.
 Sudeikis also won the Golden Globe Award for Best Actor – Television Series Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series.
-The series repeated all three of those awards the next year.
+The series repeated all three of those award wins the next year.